Professional Teeth Cleaning: A Step-by-Step Patient Guide

 How often should I have a professional teeth cleaning?

-The recommended frequency varies from person to person.
+The recommended frequency of professional teeth cleaning varies from person to person.
 For many patients, an appointment every six months is appropriate.
-However, some individuals may benefit from more frequent visits, perhaps every three to four months.
+However, some individuals — such as those with a history of gum disease, heavy tartar buildup, or certain medical conditions — may benefit from more frequent visits, perhaps every three to four months.
 Your dental hygienist or dentist will assess your oral health and recommend a schedule that suits your individual needs.
+Regular attendance allows your clinical team to monitor changes and provide timely care.

 Is professional teeth cleaning painful?

 Most patients find professional teeth cleaning comfortable.
 You may feel vibration from the ultrasonic scaler, gentle pressure during hand scaling, and a slight tickling sensation during polishing.
-Your clinician can adjust their technique and apply a topical numbing gel if needed.
+If you have sensitive teeth or gums, or if there is significant tartar buildup, you may experience mild discomfort in certain areas.
+Your clinician can adjust their technique and, if needed, apply a topical numbing gel to help you feel more at ease.
+It is always helpful to communicate with your hygienist during the appointment so they can tailor the experience to your comfort level.

 Can professional cleaning damage my teeth or enamel?

-When performed by a trained dental professional, teeth cleaning is generally considered a safe procedure that should not damage healthy enamel.
+When performed by a trained dental professional, teeth cleaning is a safe procedure that does not damage healthy enamel.
 The instruments used are specifically designed to remove tartar and plaque without harming the underlying tooth structure.
+Ultrasonic scalers operate at controlled frequencies, and hand instruments are used with precision.
+After scaling, polishing with a prophylaxis paste further smooths the tooth surface.
+If you have concerns about enamel wear or sensitivity, discuss them with your clinician before the appointment begins so appropriate adjustments can be made.

 What is the difference between a scale and polish and a deep clean?

 A standard scale and polish focuses on removing plaque, tartar, and surface stains from the visible tooth surfaces and along the gumline.
-A deep clean involves cleaning below the gumline to remove tartar deposits on the root surfaces.
-For a detailed comparison, see our article on deep cleaning vs routine cleaning.
-Your clinician will recommend the appropriate treatment.
+A deep clean — clinically known as root surface debridement or subgingival scaling — involves cleaning below the gumline to remove tartar deposits on the root surfaces.
+This is typically recommended for patients with signs of periodontal disease.
+The two procedures serve different purposes, and your clinician will recommend the appropriate treatment based on a thorough assessment of your gum health and the extent of any tartar accumulation.

 Will professional cleaning whiten my teeth?

-Professional cleaning removes surface stains, which can make your teeth appear brighter.
-However, it does not change the natural colour of your teeth.
-A dedicated teeth whitening treatment may be more appropriate if you wish to change the shade of your teeth.
+Professional cleaning removes surface stains caused by food, drinks, and tobacco, which can make your teeth appear brighter and cleaner.
+However, it does not change the natural colour or shade of your teeth.
+If you are interested in achieving a lighter tooth shade, a dedicated teeth whitening treatment may be more appropriate.
+Your dental team can discuss the options available and assess whether whitening would be suitable for you based on the condition of your teeth and any existing dental work.